Full-service provider of industrial catalysis. This is C&CS.

 2. Low Temperature Shift (LTS):

-• Temperature: 200-250°C
+• Temperature: 200–250 °C

-• Catalyst: copper oxide (CuO) with zinc oxide (ZnO) and aluminum oxide (Al₂O₃)
+• Catalyst: Copper oxide (CuO) with zinc oxide (ZnO) and aluminum oxide (Al₂O₃)

 Applications

-• Steam reforming: After the primary reaction to produce hydrogen.
+• Steam reforming: After the primary reaction, to produce hydrogen.

 • Fuel cells: To clean the fuel, as CO can poison the fuel cell catalysts.

-Do you have any questions about
+Do you have any questions on this topic?

-water gas shift reaction
+Water-gas shift reaction

-?
-The C&CS experts advise and calculate everything related to catalysts and industrial processes.
+The C&CS experts provide advice and calculations on all aspects of catalysts and industrial processes.